cognivore/universal-art-link/starter/CONTENT_EDITING.md

 ### Schema-driven editor

-- `content/schema.json` enumerates the fields and section blocks available to editors.
+- `content/schema.json` enumerates the fields, section blocks, and inline journal posts (`journalPosts` on any journal page) available to editors.
 - Both admin experiences render that schema into forms so non-technical teammates can edit copy, navigation, and layout blocks, as well as reorder sections—plus a live preview pane mirrors the output when `pnpm cli dev` (on `http://localhost:4173`) is running.
 - Unsupported/custom sections fall back to JSON textareas—extend `schema.json` to expose more structured controls.
+- Journal posts can now be created inline with cover imagery, publish dates, and the same rich blocks used for case studies; the visible `blog-roll` simply references these posts so you only write once.

 If CLI commands fail, read the error message—it points to the file/field that needs attention.